 So, what does that mean?
+What is Ayurveda?
 How about feeling free to love your partner, mom, dad or sibling fully, without holding back even just a little?
 How about feeling free to wear whatever and act however you like without concern for what people might think?
 How about not being addicted to sweets, chips, coffee, chocolate, money or shopping?

 Ayurveda is the science that seeks to free you of all that, and let the real, delicate, vulnerable and powerful “truth of you” out so you can be fully content with just being you!

 Such freedom is what the essence of Ayurveda can offer.
 So, let’s explore this amazing science and rediscover “what is Ayurveda” truly!

 It’s All the Mind’s Fault!